 When you know someone who’s attempting to overcome a drug problem, naturally you want to offer your support.
 In fact, there are questions to ask a recovering drug addict that can help open a productive dialogue.
 But there are also questions you should not ask a recovering drug addict, if you seriously want to contribute to their healing.

-Posted on September 5, 2015 in Positive Recovery
+Posted in Positive Recovery on September 5, 2015

 When you’re recovering from addiction, the people who love you the most are probably very happy and relieved.
 Often they are so glad you’re sober that they want to do everything they can to help you on your recovery journey.
 Some may try to help you a little too much.

-Posted on June 12, 2014 in Positive Recovery
+Posted in Positive Recovery on June 12, 2014

 The recovery movement—Alcoholics Anonymous (AA) and all the groups that have subsequently adopted AA’s model—has been helping people get sober since the 1930s.
 Positive psychology, while a young field within psychology, has been highly influential in treating substance addictions as well as many other illnesses since the late 1990s.
 Finding ways to blend the best of what the recovery movement has to offer with the insights and techniques from positive psychology yields “positive recovery”—a breakthrough in healing from addictions.